 The industry has reached a tipping point.
-More enterprise users are open to cloud than at any time.
+More enterprise users are open to cloud than at any time, especially when it comes to workflow software.
 The quality of the offerings from public cloud providers has improved dramatically encouraging more companies to make validating cloud a priority project in 2018.

 When an enterprise looks to move workload to the cloud, they are best served with a seamless extension to their on-premise clusters.
 Therefore, hybrid cloud computing (the method of 70% of those deploying cloud in our recent survey) has become an essential approach to HPC architectures to ensure enterprise competitiveness.

 Enabling workflow in HPC cloud can take on a few meanings.
 One could, for example, start with a new application class and design the end-to-end execution for a specific cloud using proprietary cloud products and capabilities.
 Second, one could take an existing application and re-build the runtime dependencies within a cloud architecture and re-create the workflow from the ground up.
 Both of these methods will work and could prove effective, but let’s consider the typical enterprise that is an established consumer of HPC.